PJM Glossary

 Demand Bid (Fixed)

-An hourly bid, expressed in MWh, that may be submitted into the Day-Ahead Energy Market to purchase a certain amount of energy at Day-Ahead LMP.
-Fixed Demand Bids must specify hourly quantity and location (transmission zone, aggregate or single bus).
+An hourly bid, expressed in megawatt-hours, that may be submitted into the Day-Ahead Energy Market to purchase a certain amount of energy at day-ahead locational marginal price.
+Fixed demand bids must specify hourly quantity and location (transmission zone, aggregate or single bus).

 Demand Bid (Price-Sensitive)